WangLaoShi/Aliyun-SQL/Task05.md

       avg(amount)over w as avg_num,
       create_date
     from order_tab
-    WINDOW w AS (partition by user_no order by create_date desc ROWS BETWEEN I PRECEDING AND I FOLLOWING) )t
+    WINDOW w AS (partition by user_no order by create_date desc ROWS BETWEEN 1 PRECEDING AND 1 FOLLOWING) )t

 ```